 I have applied, when will I find out if I got in?

 RLC applications are reviewed on a rolling basis.
 To ensure your best chance of getting into an RLC- apply early!!
-The first acceptance letters are sent via email on June 18th.
-After that, acceptances are sent on July 7th and July 21st.
+Acceptances are emailed to your SJU email account.
 Once accepted, all members accepted must return their intent form, confirming their space in the community.